MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid.md

     :::image type="content" source="media/ingest-data-event-grid/create-event-grid-data-connection-review-create.png" alt-text="Review and create data connection for event grid":::

 1. Wait until the deployment is completed.
 If your deployment failed, select **Operation details** next to the failed stage to get more information for the failure reason.
 Select **Redeploy** to try to deploy the resources again.
+You can alter the parameters before deployment.

     :::image type="content" source="media/ingest-data-event-grid/deploy-event-grid-resources.png" alt-text="Deploy event grid resources":::